Our Team

 (any pronouns)

-In the role of Senior Associate, Lauren's strong attention to detail and inclusive approach greatly enhance her project work in grants management, energy campaign outreach, donor prospecting, facilitation support, and community data collection.
+Lauren's strong attention to detail and inclusive approach greatly enhance her project work in grants management, energy campaign outreach, donor prospecting, facilitation support, and community data collection.
 Prior to her time with Information Insights, she worked with nonprofit organizations focused on conflict resolution and accelerating the transition away from fossil fuels.
 She brings experience with LGBTQ+ health equity research and is excited to strengthen her data analysis and outreach skills while working with nonprofits, businesses, and tribal governments.
 Lauren holds a B.A. from University of Alaska Anchorage in International Studies with an emphasis on sociology and history.
 In her spare time, she loves to get out on the land by hiking, car camping, and berry-picking, but most weekdays you can find her working from home with her pup, Brooklyn.

 Lizzi Makovec